maulanamalikjb147/opsculun/content/about.md

 🔧 Scripting & Automation

-With a strong foundation in Python, Bash, and Ansible, I automate complex workflows and monitor infrastructures, providing reliable solutions that keep systems running smoothly.
+With a strong foundation in Python, and Bash, I automate complex workflows and monitor infrastructures, providing reliable solutions that keep systems running smoothly.

 🌱 Continuous Learning & Innovation